How to Make Light and Tender Dumplings

 Just as bad as undercooking is overcooking.
 Do not overcook your dumplings.
 They may disintegrate if left to cook too long.

 - 1/2 cup of raisins

 - 1 tbsp. chopped pecans

-For spicy, sweet dumplings, add:
+For a spicy and sweet flavor, add:

 - 1/4 cup of raisins